Making elections accessible for everyone

 Although voting is a basic part of participating in a democracy, many people, including those with disabilities, face a variety of barriers to casting their ballot privately and independently.

 Our goal is to discover new solutions that will make the entire voting process – from registering to vote to casting a ballot – accessible for every citizen.

-In the second phase of this project, we will begin to develop targeted solutions based on the lessons and insights we have gained.
+In the second phase of this project, we developed targeted solutions based on the lessons and insights we learned.
 In the spring of 2012, we issued an initial call for proposals and awarded research grants to develop promising concepts that have a significant potential to improve the accessibility of elections.
 In the summer of 2012, we issued a second call for proposals for additional R&D and funded four additional projects.